PelleLille/hsl-docs/functions.rst

   :param string publickey: the private key as raw bytes
   :return: if the signature verifies
   :rtype: boolean or none (on error)

+.. function:: pkcs7_sign(message, certificate, [options])

+  PKCS7 sign (S/MIME) a message.

+  :param string message: the message to sign
+  :param string certificate: the certificate and privatekey to use (PEM format)
+  :param array options: options array
+  :return: the message signature
+  :rtype: string or none (on error)

+  The following options are available in the options array.

+   * **id** (boolean) If the certificate is in the configuration "pki:X" format.
+The default is ``false``.
+   * **detached** (boolean) If the signature should be detached (not include the message itself).
+The default is ``true``.

+  If the certificate argument contains multiple certificates (intermediates) they will be included in the signature as well.

 .. function:: random_bytes(bytes)